Raven24/diaspora-federation/README.md

 `Location` header field should be followed.
 4xx and 5xx status codes are errors and the server implementation may choose to retry the request to the destination at a later time.

+## License

+This gem is published under the terms of the "MIT License".
+See the LICENSE file for the exact wording.